-The Yellow African Iris (Butterfly / Fortnight Lily) is a tall grass-like perennial that produces beautiful pale-yellow flowers with three dark-brown spots.
-These will produce flowers that only last one day, but will quickly re-bloom in cycles from Spring into Fall.
+The Yellow African Iris, also known as the Butterfly Lily, Butterfly Iris or Fortnight Lily is a tall grass-like perennial with a serious clustering growth form.
+It produces beautiful pale-yellow flowers with three dark-brown spots which only last one days but will quickly re-bloom in cycles from spring into fall.

 With a naturally clumping growth habit, they reach 2-3′ H x 3-4′ W at maturity.
-Therefore, they’re extremely low-maintenance.
-They're also heat and humidity tolerant once established.
-Use them in containers, borders, mixed garden beds, near ponds, and mass plantings.
+Therefore, they’re extremely low-maintenance and are also heat and humidity tolerant once established.
+Plant them in containers, borders, mixed garden beds, near ponds, or in mass plantings.

-This variety requires little fertilizer, however, a light application of a balanced organic fertilizer ensures that it will stay happy and healthy.
+This variety of Iris requires little fertilizer; however, a light application of a balanced organic fertilizer ensures that it will stay happy and healthy.

 Space your Yellow African Iris plants about 1-2′ apart for seamless foliage.
 Space them over a foot apart to leave space between each plant.